Pain management: Acupuncture

 Acupuncture involves the insertion and manipulation of needles into specific points on the body to relieve pain or for therapeutic purposes.
-An analysis of the 13 highest quality studies of pain treatment with acupuncture, published in January 2009 in the British Medical Journal, was unable to quantify the difference in the effect on pain of real, sham and no acupuncture.
+An analysis of the 13 highest quality studies of pain treatment with acupuncture, published in January 2009 in the British Medical Journal, was unable to quantify the difference in the effect on pain of real, sham, and no acupuncture.
 A systematic review in 2019 reported that acupuncture injection therapy was an effective treatment for patients with nonspecific chronic low back pain, and is widely used in Southeast Asian countries.

 Light therapy

-Research has found evidence that light therapy such as low level laser therapy is an effective therapy for relieving low back pain.
-Instead of thermal therapy, where reactant energy is originated through heat, Low-Level Light Therapy (LLLT) utilizes photochemical reactions requiring light to function.
-Photochemical reactions need light in order to function.
-Photons, the energy created from light, from these photochemical reactions provide the reactants with energy to embed in muscles, thus managing pain.
-One study conducted by Stausholm et al. showed that at certain wavelengths, LLLT reduced pain in participants with knee osteoarthritis.
-LLLT stimulates a variety of cell types, which in turn can help treat tendonitis, arthritis, and pain relating to muscles.
+Research has found that light therapy, such as low-level laser therapy, is effective in relieving low back pain.
+Instead of thermal therapy, where energy is originated through heat, low-level light therapy (LLLT) utilizes photochemical reactions requiring light to function.
+One study conducted by Stausholm et al. showed that at certain infrared wavelengths, LLLT reduced pain in participants with knee osteoarthritis.

 Sound therapy

-Audioanalgesia and music therapy are both examples of using auditory stimuli to manage pain or other distress.
+Audioanalgesia and music therapy are both examples of the use of auditory stimuli to manage pain or other distress.
 They are generally viewed as insufficient when used alone but also as helpful adjuncts to other forms of therapy.

 Interventional procedures

 Interventional radiology procedures for pain control, typically used for chronic back pain, include epidural steroid injections, facet joint injections, neurolytic blocks, spinal cord stimulators and intrathecal drug delivery system implants.

-Pulsed radiofrequency, neuromodulation, direct introduction of medication and nerve ablation may be used to target either the tissue structures and organ/systems responsible for persistent nociception or the nociceptors from the structures implicated as the source of chronic pain.
+Pulsed radiofrequency, neuromodulation, direct introduction of medication, and nerve ablation may be used to target either the tissue structures and organs or systems responsible for persistent nociception or the nociceptors from the structures implicated as the source of chronic pain.
 Radiofrequency treatment has been seen to improve pain in patients with facet joint low back pain.
 However, continuous radiofrequency is more effective in managing pain than pulsed radiofrequency.

-An intrathecal pump is sometimes used to deliver very small quantities of medications directly to the spinal fluid.
+An intrathecal pump is sometimes used to deliver very small amounts of medication directly into the spinal fluid.
 This is similar to epidural infusions used in labour and postoperatively.
 The major differences are that it is much more common for the drug to be delivered into the spinal fluid (intrathecal) rather than epidurally, and the pump can be fully implanted under the skin.

-A spinal cord stimulator is an implantable medical device that creates electric impulses and applies them near the dorsal surface of the spinal cord, providing a paresthesia ("tingling") sensation that alters the perception of pain by the patient.
+A spinal cord stimulator is an implantable medical device that generates electrical impulses and delivers them near the dorsal surface of the spinal cord, providing a paresthesia ("tingling") sensation that alters the patient's perception of pain.

 Intra-articular ozone therapy

-Intra-articular ozone therapy has been seen to alleviate chronic pain in patients with knee osteoarthritis efficiently.
+Intra-articular ozone therapy has been shown to effectively alleviate chronic pain in patients with knee osteoarthritis.